-Arrival Cards: What it is?
+Arrival Cards: What is it?

 When embarking on an international journey, you’ll often encounter various forms and documents necessary for a smooth immigration process.
 One such document is the arrival card, a crucial component of your travel paperwork.
 In recent years, many countries have transitioned to electronic versions known as e-arrival cards to streamline the entry process.
 In this article, we’ll explore what an arrival card is, the significance of this document, and how to obtain one, with a focus on e-arrival cards.
 We will also list some of the countries that require these cards and provide online registration links for a few popular tourist destinations.